-So the surest way to clean up your site is to delete and re-install the entire thing.
+So the surest and quickest way to clean up your site is to delete and re-install the entire thing.

 The last time one of my sites was hacked I deleted it and was back up and running in an hour – with a clean site – thanks to maintaining an effective back up process.

 If your site is running on WordPress there are two distinct parts to it:

 - The database – containing all your posts, pages and comments.